Home ยป Painting Ideas ยป Easy Mandala Art For Kids and Beginners

 What is a mandala?

 According to Adobe, “In ancient Sanskrit language of Hinduism and Buddhism mandala means “circle.”
-Traditionally, a mandala is a geometric design or pattern that represents the cosmos or deities in various heavenly worlds.”
+Traditionally, a mandala is a geometric design or pattern representing the cosmos or deities in various heavenly worlds.”

 There is a meditative quality when drawing a mandala.
-Even our simple experience of creating repetitive lines and shapes had a calming effect during this fun art project.
+Even our simple experience creating repetitive lines and shapes was calming during this fun art project.

 tempera cakes, cardboard circle with designs, gold and silver paint markers on brown board.

 *Make sure that cardboard circles are uncoated.
-If they are glossy they are harder to add paint to them.
 You will see some brown examples where we accidentally ordered those.
 They still worked, but the colors will not be as bright.

 Step 1: Add Dot